These lipstick plants are growing on the grounds of this resort. |

 As the earth has further populated, each one of us has become a grain of sand on another beach of impossible calculations.
 How many are there now?
 How many have there been and how many are there yet to come?

-Sailing is popular in the Fijian Islands. |
+Sailing is popular in the Fijian Islands.

-Its easy to hide away in our own self imposed universe, in our geographic sphere reaching out only to that which is readily available within our grasp.
+It’s easy to hide away in our own self imposed universe, in our geographic sphere reaching out only to that which is readily available within our grasp.
 Is it human nature that we tend to cocoon in a limited space and time?

 Oh, as I ponder these thoughts, as I write a meaningless timeline of a day in the village as in yesterday's post, I'm reminded of how infinitesimal our own world becomes in our ambitious desire to see as much as the world as we can as the clock ticks loudly and annoyingly.
 How much time do we really have to complete this journey?
 And what, within this realm, are we really doing?

-A creek with rafts used for transporting locally grown produce and for fishing. |
+A creek with rafts used for transporting locally grown produce and for fishing.

 The cycle of life and the food chain is magical.
-Every creature's design is magical and none of this could happen from an explosion of planets, remnants evolving into planets, remnants evolving into earth.
+Every creature’s design is magical and none of this could happen from an explosion of planets, remnants evolving into planets, remnants evolving into the earth.

-We always preferred motorboats over sailboats. |
+We always preferred motorboats over sailboats.

-We don't choose to see ourselves as self serving individuals lost in a sea of "vacation," "holiday" and travel options.
+We don’t choose to see ourselves as self-serving individuals lost in a sea of “vacation,” “holiday” and travel options.
 We see ourselves, all of us, you and us, as on a long journey of personal discovery in pursuit of the answers to our own relevant questions, whether we travel the world or sit back in an armchair, hoping to find answers, if not in this lifetime but perhaps in the next.

-Photo from one year ago today, November 14, 2014:
+Photo from one year ago today, November 13, 2014:

 We enjoyed the time we spent in Maui, in a quiet out-of-the-way area of Maalaea Beach which offered plenty of sightseeing, easy shopping, beautiful scenery and the ocean outside our door.
-For more details, please click here. |
+For more details, please click here.